 Statutory Requirement for Notification

-See definition in UC Berkeley’s Information Security Policy Glossary.
+See definition in the Information Security Policy Glossary (courtesy of UC Berkeley).

 The following registration and approval requirements apply to information with a statutory requirement for notification (“Notice Triggering” information):